The Many Faces of Man

 The cognitive change that enabled sapiens to assimilate all the other hominin species was the expansion of consciousness relating to cultural complexities.
 One of those relates most notably to group size.

 There was an expansion of consciousness in H. sapiens that increased dramatically their social and emotional intelligence leading to the behavioral changes that increased their survival changes exponentially.

 How does this apply to human evolution and the rise of H. sapiens?
-As the cognitive limit for groups went from 10 – 15 individuals to upwards of 48-50 individuals, the survival advantage of larger groups became an overwhelming advantage when facing smaller groups.
+As the cognitive limit for groups went from 10 – 25 individuals to upwards of 48-50 or even higher, the survival advantage of larger groups became an overwhelming advantage when facing smaller groups.